 Going slow is part of the hill descent control button's function, however, which is primarily an off-road feature that allows slow speeds and control to help the F-150 out of sticky situations.

 The Ford F-150's hill descent control system reins in the F-150 by maintaining a set low speed over rough and slippery declines.
 Hill descent control works like an adaptive cruise control for off-roading, pairing with the anti-lock brakes to keep the truck's speed controlled without input from the driver.
 Drivers don't have to touch the brake or accelerator unless they want to change speeds, which allows them to focus on steering the vehicle around obstacles.

 Hill descent control on the F-150 works between 3 and 20 mph.
 The feature remains armed above 20 mph but won't hold a speed until it's within its operating zone.
 Drivers can change the downhill speed by using the accelerator or brake, then letting off the pedals.
-Owners should check their owner's manual for more detailed information on using the feature.
+Owners should check the owner's manual for more detailed information on using the feature.

 Ford's extreme off-road F-150 SVT Raptor was the first truck to incorporate hill descent control, which is newly available on 2013 F-150s with four-wheel drive.
-Hill descent control is standard on the FX4 and included in the Off-Road Package for XLT, Lariat and King Ranch models.
+Hill descent control is standard on the FX4 and included in the Off-Road Package for XLT, Lariat and King Ranch truck models.